Curriculum & Instruction

 |Administrative Assistant: Adrian Osofsky||AOsofsky@spsd.us||732-723-2200 ext.
 5020|

 Welcome to the Spotswood School District curriculum home page.
-The goal of our curriculum is to ensure that our students are developing the knowledge, skills and characteristics needed to succeed in their future pursuit of college and career placement.
+The goal of our curriculum is to ensure that our students are gaining the knowledge, skills and personal characteristics needed to succeed in their future pursuit of college and career placement.

-There is little question that this decade will be the most dynamic in our history.
 To be competitive in the global economy, our students will need to master core subjects such as science, math, and language arts literacy to work and cope with the real life demands of the new economy.
 The knowledge and skills they develop in these core subjects will serve as a springboard to real-world applications.
 Our students will have to be problem solvers, critical thinkers, and life-long learners able to adapt to change and respond to challenge.
-By thinking critically, analyzing information, comprehending new ideas, communicating, collaborating in teams and solving problems in the context of modern day-to-day life, our students will be prepared to succeed in the 21st Century.
+By thinking critically, analyzing information, comprehending new ideas, communicating, collaborating in teams, and solving problems in the context of modern day-to-day life, our students will be prepared to succeed after graduation from high school.